Block-Life/contracts/README.md

 * The game is played in rounds

     * each round consists of a number of turns equivalent to the amount of players at the game session.
-    * In each turn, each player rolls a dice using RANDAO if it's the first dice roll in a single block and using Chainlink's VRF in all other cases.
+    * In each turn, each player rolls a dice using RANDAO if it's the first dice roll in a single block and using Chainlink's VRF in all other cases (not used).

     * The dice rolled value determines the amount of spaces a player gets to walk forward at the table.